 The tranquillity and beauty of the scenery here is perfect for artists, photographers and outdoor enthusiasts alike.
 The house is a 15-minute drive from amenities at Craignure, where there is a village shop, pub, coffee shop and a swimming pool and spa (at the Isle of Mull Hotel).
 Gorsten House is an unparalleled, unique and charming base, with a brilliant balance between privacy and seclusion and access to amenities and island attractions.
 A stay here promises to be both memorable and magical.

 Open Plan Living Area: The kitchen, dining area and sitting room occupy a large open plan living area with an excellent view.
 There is comfortable seating, a wood burning stove, large dining table and sound system.
-There is no television signal at the property however laptops can be connected to the TV via an HDMI cable which is provided (already plugged into the back of the TV).
-That said the WiFi connection is a little unreliable as this is a remote position.
-Most devices can be played through the Orbitsound bar located beneath the television, or can be connected by auxiliary input, optical cable, or blue tooth.
+There is a 40 inch television, but the television is really for viewing DVDS on, as there is no televsion signal at present.
+Guests are also able to stream content from their devices through the televsion.
+The WiFi connection is a little unreliable as this is a remote position.

 Kitchen: The kitchen is well equipped with an electric cooker, induction hob, fridge freezer, dishwasher, coffee machine and bar (honesty system).
 The coffee machine is a Techniworm Moccamaster and is accompanied by a coffee grinder.
 There is a separate utility room on the ground floor with washing machine and dryer and space to hang clothes.

 Bedrooms: There are two double bedrooms and a twin bedroom on the ground floor.
 The master double is on the first floor and has as king sized bed, the other doubles are the standard size.